 - One-day itinerary for Bryce Canyon National Park including ways to beat the crowds.

 - Quick tips for visiting Bryce Canyon National Park

 Can You Visit Bryce Canyon National Park in One Day?

 Bryce Canyon has some of the most impressive sunsets and sunrises I’ve ever laid eyes on.
-The best part, Sunset and Sunrise Points are easily accessible, making this a friendly park for all ages and abilities.
+The best part, Sunset and Sunrise Points are easily accessible (as are most of the viewpoints), making this a friendly park for all ages and abilities.

 During your one day in Bryce Canyon, you can enjoy views of the Silent City and hike below the rim and see the massive hoodoos along Queen’s Garden without feeling too rushed.

 Bryce Canyon is one of the smallest, most accessible national parks in the US, which means it draws plenty of crowds with not a lot of places to go.
 The best time to visit Bryce Canyon depends on what you’re looking to get out of your trip.

 Even in October with freezing temperatures, the park was packed.
 At 8,000 to 9,000 feet high, Bryce Canyon is often higher in elevation than its nearby neighbors.
 This means that it’s colder too.